Detlev Bronk

 Detlev Wulf Bronk (August 13, 1897 – November 17, 1975) was a prominent American scientist, educator, and administrator.
 He is credited with establishing biophysics as a recognized discipline.
 Bronk served as president of Johns Hopkins University from 1949 to 1953 and as president of The Rockefeller University from 1953 to 1968.
 Bronk also held the presidency of the National Academy of Sciences between 1950 and 1962.

 Biography

 Bronk was a descendant of Pieter Bronck, an early settler to New Netherland for whose relative Jonas Bronck the New York City borough The Bronx is named.
-Bronk graduated from Swarthmore College with a B.S. in electrical engineering, where he was a member of Phi Kappa Psi Fraternity.
+In 1920 Bronk graduated with a B.S. in electrical engineering from Swarthmore College, where he was a member of Phi Kappa Psi fraternity.
 In September 1921 Bronk married Helen Alexander Ramsey, who had been a fellow student at Swarthmore.
 Turning to physics, he received an M.S. in 1922 from the University of Michigan.
 By 1924 he was intent on applying physics and mathematics to physiology, receiving a Ph.D. in 1926 from the University of Michigan.